Mayor-elect announces new Facebook show to answer questions from constituents

 “Individuals will be able to send in two to three questions,” he said.
 “We’ll try to keep the public informed of the things going on they have interest in.”

-He said he will also invite other commissioners to appear with him on the show to talk about things happening in their wards.
+He said he also will invite city commissioners to appear with him on the show to talk about things happening in their wards.

 “I was 47 and you’re No. 48, and one of the rules is we all help each other,” Pankonin said.